-Smitha Crishna has 1/5th stake in Godrej and is the third richest women in India.
-She is the third generation of entrepreneur in her family and her net worth stands at a whooping 2.9 billion.
+Smitha Crishna has a 1/5th stake in Godrej and is the third richest woman in India.
+She is the third generation of entrepreneur in her family and her net worth stands at a whopping 2.9 billion.

 She is regarded for changing various business practices in the Godrej group and is known for her sharp business sense